February 2026 payment dates for benefits and pensions plus cost of living support

 All the essential cost of living information you need for February

-The year has got off to a biting start, as sub-zero temperatures and stormy conditions force millions to stay indoors and turn the heating up.
+The year has got off to a biting start, with sub-zero temperatures and stormy conditions forcing millions to stay indoors and turn the heating up.

-An increase in energy bills combined with the post-Christmas financial slump means that it is proving a difficult time for many, making it all the more important to be aware of the support that’s on offer.
+An increase in energy bills combined with the post-Christmas financial slump means the first weeks of 2026 have proved a difficult time for many, making it all the more important to be aware of the support that’s on offer.

-In welcome news, inflation dropped sharply to 3.2 per cent in November, down from 3.6, helped largely by falling costs of clothing and food.
-But this does just mean that prices are rising less quickly – not falling – and they remain persistently high in the face of stagnant wages.
+Inflation went up for the first time in five months in December, increasing from 3.2 to 3.4 per cent.
+The small rise means the rate remains nearly one per cent higher than the end of 2024, as prices stay persistently high in the face of stagnant incomes.

-At the same time, exorbitant household bills mean millions are grappling with debts to afford the essentials.
+At the same time, exorbitant household bills are causing millions to grapple with debts to afford the essentials.

 Against this difficult economic backdrop, it is important that households claim all the support they are entitled to.
 There are now around 24 million people in the country claiming some combination of DWP-administered benefits, which include those drawing a state pension, representing around one in three people.